shvmm/ReverseMyopia/README.md

-# Myopia
+# Physiologic Myopia
-A place for all my research work and resources on reducing phsiologic Myopia.
+A place for all my research breakthrough and resources on reducing phsiologic Myopia.
-The entire sources including illustrations and Diagrams will be gradually released after publication.
+The entire sources including illustrations and Diagrams will be gradually released after final peer-review/publication.

-The Draft Revision of the Paper 0.5 published on 23:50:59, 3 March 2023 serves as a early timestamp release (release snapshot in time).
+The Draft Revision of the Paper 0.5 released on 23:50:59, 3 March 2023 serves as the timestamp (release snapshot in time).

 Diagrams created using https://app.diagrams.net/